Stage Business development

 12 issued patents and several pending (U.S.)

-See the interview with CEO Michael Zilbershlag from i24News.
+See the interview with CEO Michael Zilbershlag on i24News.

 Meet the patient with the Leviticus fully implanted ventricular assist devices (FIVAD).